-"The Author points out that pursuant to SB 1441 (Ridley-Thomas, Chapter 548, Statutes of 2008), the DCA was required to adopt uniform guidelines on sixteen specific standards that would apply to substance abusing health care licensees, regardless of whether a board has a diversion program.
-Although most of the adopted guidelines do not need additional statutes for Thus, it is our opinion that, if the uniform standards are properly adopted by the Substance Abuse Coordination Committee, the healing arts boatds are required to implement them.
+"The Auchor points out that pursuant to SB 1441 (Ridley-Thomas, Chapter 548, Statutes of 2008), the DCA was required to adopt uniform guidelines on sixteen specific standards that would apply to substance abusing health care heensees, regardless of whether a board has a diversion program.
+Although most of the adopted guidelines do not need additional statutes for implementation, there are a couple of changes that must be statutorily adopted to fully implement these standards.
+This bill seeks to provide the statutory authority to allow boards to order a licensee to cease practice if the licensee tests positive for any substance that is prohibited under the terms of the licensee's probation or diversion program, if a major violation is committed and while undergoing clinical diagnostic evaluation."
+(Committee analysis, at p.
+4.)